Link building is hard.

 Creating original research isn’t necessarily easy, but it’s very effective and can be worth the resources you put into it.

 Consider questions that your readers and other businesses in your industry have that you could help answer with a survey or analysis.
 If you see an opportunity for statistics or research that hasn’t been done (or that you can do better), take it!

 9. Look for Brand Mentions Around the Web.

 First you want to find websites that have mentioned your brand.
-You can use Google for this, but can probably find more websites faster with a paid tool like Fresh Web Explorer.
-You should also set up a Google Alert for your brand name so you’ll get an email every time a website mentions your website anew moving forward.
+You can use Google for this, but can probably find more websites faster with a paid tool like Moz.
+You should also set up a Google Alert for your brand name so you’ll get an email every time a website mentions your brand anew moving forward.

 - The website is actually mentioning your brand and didn’t just happen to use a phrase that included your brand name (this is especially important if you have a brand name that includes words people regularly use); and